 In Git centralized workflow, only one development branch is there, which is called master and all changes are committed into that branch itself.
-Below given figure depicts Centralized Workflow:
+Below given figure in this git tutorial depicts Centralized Workflow:

 Feature Branching Workflow:

 In feature workflow, feature development takes place only in a dedicated feature branch.
-Below given figure depicts Feature Branching Workflow:
+Below given figure in this git tutorial depicts Feature Branching Workflow: